ukiahsmith/oui/Readme.md

-# Often Used Implement
+# Often Used Implements

-A curuited list of often used tools and commands.
+A curated list of often used tools and commands.